-Photo: rollings hills amidst the early morning fog viewed from top of Abrasa MPC hotel
+Photo: rollings hills amidst the early morning fog viewed from the top of Abrasa MPC hotel

 Are you thinking of an off the beaten path destination or a less crowded place to enjoy nature?
 Head to Quirino Province.

-Imagine trekking to a major waterfalls on a weekend only you and your guide on the trail.
+Imagine trekking to a major waterfall on a weekend only you and your guide on the trail.